mbloch/mapshaper/docs/guides/smoothing.html.md

 ## Technical notes

 - The `-smooth` command uses a Gaussian smoothing kernel.
 - Curve compensation reduces the shrinkage that smoothing causes around bends.
-The `gain=` option controls this correction.
+The `gain=` option controls the strength of this correction.
 - Lat-long data is smoothed on a sphere: coordinates are converted to 3D geocentric coordinates, distances are measured along great circles, and the result is converted back to longitude and latitude.

 See the [`-smooth` reference](/docs/reference.html.md#-smooth) for the full set of options.